 long red chilli

 Preheat the oven to 220°C/200°C fan-forced.
 Cut the sweet potato (unpeeled) into 1cm chunks.
 Cut the carrot (unpeeled) into 1cm half-moons.
-Place the sweet potato, carrot, a drizzle of olive oil and a pinch of salt and pepper on an oven tray lined with baking paper.
+Place the sweet potato and carrot on an oven tray lined with baking paper.
+Drizzle with olive oil and season with salt and pepper.
 Toss to coat and roast until tender, 25-30 minutes.

 Finely chop the brown onion.
-Finely chop the garlic (or use a garlic press).
-Thinly slice the long red chilli (if using).
-Roughly chop the parsley.
+Finely chop the garlic.
+Roughly chop the silverbeet.
+Roughly chop the parsley leaves.
 Drain and rinse the chickpeas.
 Return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the onion and cook, stirring occasionally, until softened, 4-5 minutes.
 Add the garlic and ras el hanout and cook until fragrant, 1 minute.

+Thinly slice the long red chilli (if using).
 Divide the couscous between bowls and top with the creamy chickpea stew.
-Serve with the Greek yoghurt, toasted almonds, parsley and chilli (if using).
+Serve with the Greek yoghurt, toasted almonds, parsley and chilli.